 The TDE is given whenever i) the candidate has registered for all the credits shown on the Plan of Study, and ii) the candidate's doctoral committee approves the student's request for a TDE.
 The request should be coordinated with the student's thesis adviser.
 The TDE should be held by the date listed in the academic calendar for the semester of graduation.
 Furthermore, the completed thesis must be presented to the candidate's thesis adviser at least one month before the TDE.
 Each member of the doctoral committee must be given an unbound copy of the thesis at least two weeks before the scheduled TDE.
-An announcement - including an abstract and location - of the TDE must be prominently posted and an electronic copy sent to the Graduate Program Secretary at least one week prior to the TDE.
+An announcement - including an abstract and location - of the TDE must be prominently posted and an electronic copy sent to the Graduate Program Administrator at least one week prior to the TDE.
 It will then be distributed to all ECSE faculty members and current graduate students.
 If possible, a copy of your thesis should also be posted on your website with a link indicated on the announcement.
 (Students are encouraged to create a website of their own.)

-An announcement of your defense (including an abstract) should be distributed to all ECSE Faculty and prominently posted, and an electronic copy must be forwarded to the Graduate Program Secretary.

-After passing the TDE, the student will need to submit a completed Record of Dissertation Exam form to the Graduate Program Secretary.
+An announcement of your defense (including an abstract) should be distributed to all ECSE Faculty and prominently posted, and an electronic copy must be forwarded to the Graduate Program Administrator.
+After passing the TDE, the student will need to submit a completed Record of Dissertation Exam form to the Graduate Program Administrator.
 This form must be complete and contain the original signatures of the Committee members.
 The dissertation must be approved by a minimum of three members of a faculty committee of four members.
 By signing this form, your Committee members are indicating that both your defense and dissertation have met their approval.
-The Office of Graduate Education (OGE) will not accept scanned or faxed versions of this form.